top of page

 • Maintenance and follow-up care for periodontal disease

 If you’re experiencing persistent or worsening gum disease, it may be necessary to see a practitioner with advanced training in treating such conditions.
-At Dr. Crapo & Associates in Victoria, your practitioners have the expertise and experience to provide the specialized care you need.
+At Dr. Crapo & Associates in Victoria, our practitioners have the expertise and experience to deliver the specialized care you need.

 Plaque, Tartar & Gingivitis

 Plaque develops on your teeth after every meal.
-If you don’t floss or brush your teeth regularly, it solidifies and becomes calculus, or tartar, which can only be removed by a dental hygienist.
+If you don’t floss or brush your teeth regularly, it solidifies and becomes calculus, also known as tartar, which can only be removed by a dental hygienist.
 Tartar buildup around the gum line encourages bacterial growth and can lead to gum infections, also known as gingivitis.
-Gingivitis can cause bleeding or swollen gums, but it sometimes doesn’t have such obvious symptoms.
+Gingivitis can cause bleeding or swollen gums, but it may not always present with such obvious symptoms.
 However, if left untreated, gingivitis can lead to gum disease.

 You can effectively prevent gingivitis and gum disease by regularly visiting your dentist and maintaining a proper oral hygiene routine, which includes regular brushing and flossing.
 So, take care of your gums, and they’ll take care of your teeth.

-Symptoms & Treatments of Gingivitis & Other Periodontal Disease
+Symptoms & Treatments of Gingivitis & Other Periodontal Diseases in Victoria

 Periodontal disease progresses through several stages: